This Data Processing Addendum amends any underlying agreement only to the extent required for the Processing of Personal Data.

 We use Mailchimp to send service announcements to clients.
 The Personal Data we process in Mailchimp may include names and email addresses.
 You can find out more about Mailchimp GDPR compliance here.

 We use Microsoft to manage and maintain our and your Office 365 services.
 The Personal Data we process in Microsoft may include names, email addresses and usernames.
-You can find out more about Microsoft GDPR compliance in their Onlne Services Terms (OST), which can be downloaded from here.
+You can find out more about Google GDPR compliance in their Onlne Services Terms (OST), which can be downloaded from here.